-15. What training and expertise does your school have?
+16. What training and expertise do your school have?

 We know how important it is that our staff are well trained and knowledgeable about how to support pupils with SEND and specific difficulties so that we can offer the best opportunities.
-Therefore the majority of our staff are regularly trained in the following areas:
+Therefore, the majority of our staff are regularly trained in the following areas:

 - Dyslexia

 - Autism

 - ADHD

 - Attachment Disorder

 - Speech and Language

 - Behaviour

-- Epilepsy
+- Epipen training

-- First Aid (some staff trained Paediatric First Aid)
+- First Aid (some staff trained in Paediatric First Aid)